fluxnetart/fluxnetart.github.io/_pages/artists.md

 }
 </style>

-<i>flux</i><b>Art</b> is blending art and science to empower society to feel and understand ecosystem dyanmics and environmental change.
+<i>flux</i><b>Art</b> is blending art and science to empower society to feel and understand ecosystem dynamics and environmental change.
 For a period of one year, artists and scientists engage in collaborative inquiry and curiosity-driven exploration about FLUXNET.

 <div class="row">